Skip to content

 "output": output_dict, # this step's declared output signals

-"steps": steps_context, # outputs from completed upstream steps
+"steps": steps_context, # inputs and outputs from completed upstream steps

 }

-p / payload -- raw submission data
+p / payload — raw submission data

-s / signal -- author-defined signals
+s / signal — workflow vocabulary

-Workflow-level signals take precedence over step-level bindings with the same name.
 Authors access signals via s.target_eui or signal.target_eui.

-steps -- cross-step outputs
+steps — cross-step inputs and outputs

 {

-"envelope_check": {
+"preflight": {

-"site_eui_kwh_m2": 75.2
+"output": { "site_eui_kwh_m2": 75.2 }

 }